 Black Rock Rangers

-Black Rock Rangers are participants, just like everyone else who attends Burning Man.
-Wearing white hats with the Black Rock Ranger logo and khaki-colored attire, Rangers are veteran members of the Burning Man community who volunteer to help mediate disagreements, address safety concerns, direct participants to resources and information, find lost kids, and even just help put a fresh set of eyes and ears on sticky problems.
-You can request their assistance at any time for disputes, emergencies, or questions.
+Black Rock Rangers are participants, just like everyone else at Burning Man.
+Wearing khaki hats with the Black Rock Ranger logo and khaki-colored attire, Rangers are veteran members of the Burning Man community and are specifically trained volunteers who help mediate disagreements, address safety concerns, direct participants to resources and information, find lost kids, and even just help put a fresh set of eyes and ears on sticky problems.
+You can request their assistance anytime for disputes, emergencies, or questions – really, whatever you think needs extra support.

-The Rangers’ ideal outcome is to help people solve their own problems with a gentle nudge in the right direction, and then fade into the dust when they’re not needed.
+The Rangers’ ideal outcome is to help people solve their own problems, by offering a gentle nudge in the right direction, then fading into the dust when they’re not needed.
 Rangers can radio for law enforcement, medical and mental health staff, firefighting resources, and environmental clean-up teams if necessary.
 Black Rock Rangers are not law enforcement agents.

-Black Rock Rangers do not engage physically with participants.
-Instead, Rangers rely on tools such as education, negotiation, and an appeal to the 10 Principles to resolve conflicts.
+Black Rock Rangers do not physically engage with participants.
+Instead, they rely on tools such as education, negotiation, and an appeal to the 10 Principles to resolve conflicts.

-Black Rock Rangers are available 24/7 throughout Black Rock City, and at Ranger Headquarters at 5:45 & Esplanade.
+Black Rock Rangers are available 24/7 throughout Black Rock City, and at Ranger Headquarters at Esplanade & 6:30.
 Assistance is also available at Ranger Outposts in the 3:00 & C and 9:00 & C plazas.
-Black Rock Rangers wander Black Rock City on foot, in pairs, and in marked vehicles.
+Black Rock Rangers wander Black Rock City on foot, in pairs, and marked vehicles.
+Anyone with a radio can call a Ranger if needed.

 Emergency Services Department (ESD)